phuvf/oscpoint/FEEDBACKS.md

 Current section name.

 - `/oscpoint/slideshow/section/slidesremaining [integer: n]`  ![v2.1+ required](https://img.shields.io/badge/v2.1%2B-fe3412)
-Number of slides left in section (excluding hidden slides).
+Number of slides left in section, excluding hidden slides.

 ## Valid only during a slideshow, and when there's a media element on the current slide